 - research methods or statistics.

-- ability to analyse statistics and produce tables and graphs;
+- the ability to analyse statistics and produce tables and graphs

-Pre-entry experience is essential, ideally some prior involvement in trade union activities.
-Any work with a political slant is relevant, such as working in student union or society positions or as an MP's research assistant.
+Competition for jobs is keen so relevant experience is essential, ideally some prior involvement in trade union activities.
+Any work with a political slant is relevant, such as working in students' union or society positions or as an MP's research assistant.
+Experience in campaigning, mediation and advice work is also useful.
 If you have undertaken research related to union work, it may improve your prospects.

 Experience in the voluntary sector, local government, a charity or a non-governmental organisation (NGO) may also be helpful.